About Cua Dai Beach

 Once Hoi An’s premier beach, Cua Dai Beach has had a tough time in recent years.
 Hydroelectric dams, sand mining, and local development have accelerated coastal erosion, while a 2014 typhoon saw large stretches of the beach disappear.
 The previous 200-meter space between the road and ocean shrank to 80 meters, and many resorts to the south of the main beach said goodbye to their sandy spaces upfront.

-The main road leading to the beach is teeming with spas and eateries – seafood being an obvious draw.
-You’ll also find some of Hoi An’s most luxurious accommodations.
-If Cua Dai’s main beach feels too busy, quieter specks can be found by walking 10 to 15 minutes north.
-To visit the quieter end, take a stroll towards Beachside Seafood Cafe.
+The main road leading to the beach and waterside sites are teeming with spas and eateries – seafood being an obvious draw.
+You’ll also find some of Hoi An’s most luxurious accommodation at Cua Dai Beach.

 Cua Dai Hidden Beach